cannedyeti/Seattle-Animal-Spirits/0_onboarding/attendance_policy.md

 * cpotebnya@gmail.com - Conner
 * james.haff@ga.co

-#### Field Trips

-Students are required to attend field trips for professional development, networking, and exposure to the software industry.

 #### Internships/Apprenticeships

 If a student finds work as an apprentice or intern, they may discuss the opportunity with the instructional staff, Beth, and Bryna.
 If it will not interfere with your classwork, we typically have no problem with you leaving class early.
 We're here to help you change your career!